Nwaneto/Udacity_Capstone_Project/README.md

 * screenshot of the Best model from Azure Studio
 ![Automl_best_model](AutoML-Bestmodel.PNG "Automl_best_model")

+*Suggestions for possible improvement
+-Increase experiment timeout duration.
+This would allow for more model experimentation, but at expense of cost.
+-Try a different primary metric.
+Sometimes accuracy alone doesn't represent true picture of the model's performance.
+Recall or precision are more specific metrics in related classification problems.
+-Tweak some other AutoML confirguration parameters including number of cross validation to reduce model bias.
+Clean data function: Values were imputed to treat missing entries.
+Possibly, doing away with such rows may produce a better model.

 ## Hyperparameter Tuning

 The calculation we decide for this order issue is LogisticRegression since we are attempting to anticipate if a patient will have Parkinson's illness dependent on a scope of biomedical voice estimations (yes or no) which implies two results.